-Step Action 1 In the Project Browser , either: • Click on the 'New Model From Pattern' icon in the toolbar Right-click on a model root node and select the 'Add a New Model using Wizard' option, or Right-click on a Package and select the 'Add Add a New Model using Wizard' option
+Step Action 1 In the Project Browser, either: Click on the 'New Model From Pattern' icon in the Project Browser toolbar, or Right-click on a model root node and select the 'Add a Model using Wizard' option, or Right-click on a Package and select the 'Add a Model using Wizard' option The Model Wizard view displays.

-The 'Select Model(s)' dialog displays.
 2 In the 'Select From' field, click on the drop-down arrow and select 'Systems Engineering Model'.
 Alternatively, if it is listed in the 'Technology' panel, select the 'Systems Engineering Model' item.
 3 In the 'Name' panel, select the checkbox next to the 'Systems Engineering Model' icon.
-4 Click on the OK button .
+4 Click on the OK button.